-UC Endpoint Device: Bake-off between IP Phone, Headset and Mobile Phone
+UC Endpoint Devices: Bake-off between IP Phone, Headset and Mobile Phone

 Common UC Endpoint Device Mistakes

-For as much as IT has learned about how to run a great on-prem UC system, there is still so much to learn about managing (and choosing) UC endpoint devices.
+For as much as IT has learned about how to run a great on-prem UC system, there is still so much to learn about UC endpoint device management (and choosing UC devices).
 Here are some of the most frequent oops! issues that we encounter with our customers:

 - Device Monitoring: Far too many organizations don’t have proper device monitoring and management capabilities deployed.
 As such, being able to watch for abnormalities, such as an excessive number of short duration calls, abandoned calls, or calls with indications of poor audio quality is not available and the user experience (and overall UC system) suffers.